Edoxy/ComputationalIntelligence/Assignments/Lab_10_Tris/README.md

 ## Contributions

-All the code generating the tree structure accounting for the rotations and the symmetry was developed with Abdelouahab Moubane (S305716); the remaning parts were written in close collaboration too.
+All the code generating the tree structure accounting for the rotations and the symmetry was developed with Abdelouahab Moubane (S305716); the remaining parts were written in close collaboration too.

 ## LAB 10 Outline